cern-eos/eos/doc/diopside/manual/using.rst

    eosxd get eos.stats <mount-point>

-The statistics file counter can be reset by running as root:
+The statistics file counter can be reset by running this command as root:

 .. code-block:: bash